farooquespacey/elearning-service-sboot/README.md

 # elearning-service-sboot
-This app would demonstrate how a "E-Learning webside APIs" would look like.
+This app would demonstrate how a "E-Learning website APIs" would look like.

 Design and Develop APIs for a e-learning application.
 Below contract you need to follow for the evaluation for the Social Feeds model in your application.
 Field names in the request object (which will be sent to your application), and field names in the response object (which will be received from your application) will be specified exactly as expected.